 Skunked Again?

 I had decided that since Jacob's hair was likely to get shaved in a month anyway, that I would just not pay to get it cut, so I have been trimming it up here and there to keep it out of his eyes and off his ears.
-It is starting to prove to be a bit wild and hard to keep under control though, I may have to break down and take the electric trimmer to it, so I don't have to wet it down and gel it everyday.
+It is starting to prove to be a bit wild and hard to keep under control though, I may have to break down and

 Jacob started doing some tumble time classes to increase his strength and stability in his walking about a month ago and just loves to bounce on the trampoline.
 I do think it has helped get him more stable and I figure the stronger we can get before surgery the better.